miscer/cs4203-p1/report/report.md

 Source of the guestbook does not show anything suspicious, however I have noticed one potential attack vector.
 It seems that it is possible to include a SWF file in the comments, and this file is then shown to all visitors.

 SWF files can run Adobe Flash programs.
-Flash has been a source of many vulnerabilities and Adobe plans to stop updating and distributing it by the end of 2020 (@adobeflash).
+Flash has been a source of many vulnerabilities and Adobe plans to stop updating and distributing it by the end of 2020 @adobeflash.
 Having the possibility of including any user-supplied Flash file is a large security risk as it lets attackers use the vulnerabilities to gain access to visitors' computers.

 ![Inserting SWF files in guestbook](figures/guestbook_flash.png)

+I would recommend disabling inserting SWF files in the guestbook.

 I also tried to find the source code for the guestbook, but I was not able to, as the software seems to be very old and not accessible anymore.

 ## Network analysis

-After analysing the content of the page, I have focused on services other than the web server.
+After analysing the content of the page, I focused on services other than the web server.
 For this I used `nmap` with the following options:

 ```
 nmap -T3 -A -v cybertest.uk